Nambi (mythology): Mythological character

 Nambi and Kintu set on their journey back to Uganda but discovered they had forgotten the millet to feed the hen.
 Ignoring Mugulu's wishes, Kintu sets back to heaven and when he arrives, comes across Walumbe who inquires about Nambi's whereabouts.
 Walumbe accompanies Kintu back to earth and they soon reunite with Nambi.
 Nambi insists that Walumbe return home to heaven, but eventually it is decided that he will live with them on earth for a short period of time.
 Nambi, Kintu, and Walumbe settle in Magongo, a part of Uganda, and Nambi begins growing the crops as they settle in.

 After some time Nambi and Kintu had three children, but Walumbe wants one of them to be his own to help him with daily tasks.
 Nambi and Kintu avoid his question, telling him that one day he will have one of them.
 Nambi continues having more children, and Walumbe grows upset because he still has no helper.
 Walumbe claims that day by day, he will kill one child until he feels that justice is served.
 Walumbe follows through on his proclamation, and each day, one of Kintu and Nambi's children dies.
 Kintu goes back to heaven to tell Mugulu their troubles.
 Mugulu explains that he had warned them about Walumbe but that he would send his son Kayiikuuzi down to earth to capture Walumbe.
 Walumbe and Kayiikuuzi begin to fight, but Walumbe quickly jumps into a hole in the ground, escaping Kayiikuuzi's every attempt to grasp him.
 Kayiikuuzi formulates a plan of two days of silence, claiming that Walumbe will come up from the ground to see why no one is making noise.
-Kayiikuuzi's plan works and he captures and Walumbe comes out in Ttanda Pits, a different area of Uganda.
+Kayiikuuzi's plan works and he captures and Walumbe comes out in Tanda Pits, a different area of Uganda.
 When he comes across children who scream when they notice his presence, breaking the silence.
 Kayiikuuzi, frustrated, states that he will no longer partake in bringing Walumbe back to Mugulu in heaven, and Walumbe remained in Uganda.